 Many charities also help with funeral costs.
-Instead of losing your hope, you will have to look for available funeral assistance.
+Instead of losing your home, you must look for available funeral assistance.
 It is not necessary to wait to research the organizations that can support you and manage the funeral costs of your loved ones.

 What Is the Cost of Funerals?